MarcoMengoli/marcomengoli.github.io/_posts/2016-04-20-opencv-mat.md

 #### Sharing the same data

-Using the assignment operator or the copy constructor, the result is that each Mat instance has its own header, but all of them will share the same data.
+When using the assignment operator or the copy constructor, we get Mat instances having their own header, but sharing the same data.

-In the following example, objects A, B and C will point to the same data, so modifying one or more cells of the matrix A, the same changes will result on matrices B and C.
+In the following example, objects A, B and C will point to the same data, so modifying one or more cells in matrix A, the same changes will result on matrices B and C.

 ~~~c
 Mat A = ...;